 Information on Joining the Chapter

 Membership in the MOAA-Indainhead Chapter is open to anyone who holds or has ever held a commission or warrant in any component of the Army, Marine Corps, Navy, Air Force, Coast Guard, Public Health Service or National Oceanic and Atmospheric Administration and their surviving spouses.
 The Chapter requires completion of a membership application form, Board approval of the application, and payment of annual dues.
 Membership dues are $20.00 per year ---due on January 1st of each year.
-Membership application forms are available through contact with the Chapter Membership Chair, Robert Gadwill at 1327 Glades Dr., Altoona, WI 54720, or by email at; Bdgrcreek@aol.com.
+Honorary membership is extended to surviving spouses and other designated members.
+Honorary members do not pay dues and are not voting members.
+Honorary Membership application forms are available through contact with the Chapter Membership Chair, Robert Gadwill at 1327 Glades Dr., Altoona, WI 54720, or by email at; Bdgrcreek@aol.com.

 The Chapter supports the MOAA National legislative agenda.
 The Chapter is also active with the State MOAA Council in various state veterans' programs and issues.

-The National MOAA goals for 2018 are published in the January 2018 Military Officers magazine.
-The goals are a good reference for talking points with legislators --check them out below!
+The National MOAA goals for 2018 were published in the January 2018 Military Officers magazine.
+The goals are a good reference for talking points with legislators.